MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/save-play-task-guides-LCS.md

 ---
 # required metadata

-title: How to save and replay task guides from LCS
+title: How to save task guides to LCS and replay them
-description:
+description: This topic describes how to save task guides to LCS and then replay them.
 author: Darinkramer
 manager: AnnBe
 ms.date: 11/02/2018